Homomorphisms from Functional Equations: The Goldie Equation, II

 \textbf{Proof. }As $\rho (u)=0,$ the notation in the proof above is valid, so $\lambda _{u}(1)=1,$ as $0\neq K(u)=\lambda _{u}(1)K(u).$ \textbf{\ }If \textit{\ }$\sigma (K(u))=0,$ then $\kappa (u)=1,$ by Theorem 3B.
 Otherwise,

 and, as $\gamma (u)=\log (1+\sigma (K(u))),$ the concluding argument is as in Theorem 3A (with $\circ _{\rho }=+$ on $\mathcal{N}(\rho )$). $ \square $

 \textbf{6.
 Homomorphism dichotomy. }The paired Theorems 4A and 4B below, our main contribution, amalgamate the earlier radial results according to the two forms identified by Theorem 2 that an \textit{abelian} Popa subgroup may take (see below).
 Theorem 4A covers $\sigma \equiv 0$ as $\mathcal{N}(\sigma )=\mathbb{G}_{\sigma }(Y)=Y,$ whereas $\rho \equiv 0$ may occur in the context of either theorem.
-Relative to Theorem Ch., new here is Theorem 4B exhibiting an additional source of regular variation (a `Fr\'{e}chet' term -- \S 7.2).
+Relative to Theorem Ch., new here is Theorem 4B exhibiting an additional source of regular variation.

 We begin by noting that, since $\circ _{\rho }$ on $\mathcal{N}(\rho )$ is addition, $\mathcal{N}(\rho )$ is an abelian subgroup of $\mathbb{G}_{\rho }(X)$ and so